denxv/TGV2RayScraper/README.md

 * Allows assigning `current_id` to channels taking message offset into account (`--message-offset`).
 * Can include new channels in processing (`--include-new`).
 * Supports deletion of unavailable or flagged channels (`--delete-channels`).
-* Creates timestamped backups of both files.
+* Creates backup copies of both files with a timestamp (can be disabled using the `--no-backup` option).
 * Saves the updated list back to `current.json` and `urls.txt`.
 * Logs detailed warnings and debug information for each channel.